Assistant Professor, Communication Arts

 Mr. McDonnell has been a writer, producer, and director in the corporate and educational field for over 25 years.
 Along with winning multiple awards in video and multimedia, Mr. McDonnell served as a past president of several national communication organizations.
 His hobbies include comic book collecting 1960-1970’s, playing golf, restoring and driving 1967 Chevy El Camino and playing guitar.

-Professor, Communication Arts
+Senior Instructor, Communication Arts

 Office AD 277